sleak-lbl/weekly-emails/items/srunoverlap.md

 During the July 9-12 Cori maintenance coinciding with the NERSC facility [power maintenance](#powermaint), the Slurm batch scheduler will be upgraded from version 20.02.6 to 20.11.7.
-One noticeable change will be that by default, `srun` steps will no longer overlap with other job steps on the assigned resources.
+One noticeable change will be that by default, `srun` steps will no longer overlap with other job steps on the same assigned resources.

 This change impacts only those who run multiple parallel jobs with more than